 The site first came into existence on Wednesday 4 June 2008 at 14:53.

 It was originally set up on a free host in response to the heavy handed moderation on the BBC 606 site during the Max Mosley "dungeon-gate" affair, with almost all posts on the subject being removed.
-The site was originally called The Motorsport Portal.
+The site was originally called The Motorsport Portal and was using a free host.

 The first ever post on the original forum was made less than hour after it was launched, on Wednesday 4 June 2008 at 15:46 by our very first (well, second) member jochenrindt and was, unsurprisingly, about Max Mosley.